gpstar81/GPStar-proton-pack/FLASHING.md

 - **Be careful to not reverse the connector!**

 ![UART Connection](images/uart_pack.jpg)

+**Note:** For the Neutrona Wand, some users have adopted use of the [Hasbro Plasma Series Spengler's Neutrona Wand: Data Port Front Tube](https://www.etsy.com/listing/1756220009/) as offered by RADIsLAB, which includes a parts list for a dedicated programming cable which stay mounted inside of the device.

 ## Flashing Updates
 After connecting your GPStar Proton Pack or Neutrona Wand board to your computer with the included FTDI to USB programming cable, download the GPStar firmware flasher from the extra folder and run the program.